 Reviewed by Kelly from UK on 4th Jun 2012

 Lovely phone but rubbish battery life it goes dead just after a browse and a

 Reviewed by Carol from UK on 2nd Jun 2012

-'sd card damaged or removed', when this happened, all the apps
+'sd card damaged or removed', when this happened, all the apps I had downloaded

-which said 'sd card removed unexpectedly' when this happened, my downloaded
+'sd card removed unexpectedly' when this happened, my downloaded apps disappeared